ajuna-network/Grants-Program/applications/ajuna_sage_follow_up.md

 - **Simplified Onboarding**: By providing clear examples, templates, and ready-to-use assets, game developers can get started with **on-chain game development** without needing to understand **substrate pallets** or **complex storage handling**.
 - **Asset-Centric Game Logic**: Instead of writing game logic directly in Rust or in smart contracts, developers define **how assets can transition** from state to state.
 This abstracts away much of the blockchain complexity.
 - **Full Lifecycle Asset Management**: Developers can **track asset states, player progression, inventories**, and **in-game economies** via on-chain transitions, all without having to manually design low-level storage solutions.
-- **Cross-Game Potential**: Assets created in one game can be **extended, evolved, or even reused across other games**, fostering interoperability within the ecosystem.
+- **Cross-Game Potential**: Assets created in one game can be **extended, evolved, or even reused across other games**, for that purpose, we have integrated a NFT transfer pallet, providing a NFT wrapper solution with the pallet-nfts.

 #### How did you identify these needs?
 Please provide evidence.